 Letitia "Tish" Williamson joined the UTA, College of Liberal Arts (CoLA) team in July 2017.
 Tish has been a strategic communication, media, community affairs and event/special project management professional for nearly a decade.
 Tish is an Army aviation veteran and has over 20 years of leadership experience.
 She earned a B.S. in biology from Hampton University, Hampton, VA and a M.A. in strategic communication from Troy University, Troy, AL.

-As the Assistant Director for UTA, College of Liberal Arts (CoLA) Tish is responsible for messaging, marketing and development/implementation of the CoLA strategic communication plan in support of the CoLA Mission and the Dean’s Vision.
+As the Assistant Director for UTA, College of Liberal Arts (CoLA) Marketing and Communications, Tish is responsible for messaging, marketing and development/implementation of the CoLA strategic communication plan in support of the CoLA Mission and the Dean’s Vision.
 She assists the office of the Dean, and CoLA centers and departments, in on-going priorities related to student recruitment and retention, community relations, and fundraising through web site design, publications, press releases, alumni communication, and materials design.
 Tish is also responsible to outline, develop, write, and edit compelling content that informs and motivates key internal/external audiences including prospective students, current graduate/undergraduate students, alumni, donors, and faculty/staff.
 As the marketing and communications lead for CoLA, she manages and develops communication and marketing concepts, visual brand identity, and design and production aspects for the varied print and electronic projects in a deadline-driven publishing environment supporting strategic and integrated communication and marketing initiatives.
 Key projects include, but are not limited to, the CoLA Annual Magazine, brochures, branded materials, Web content, advertisements, video scripts, and other projects as assigned.